Black Bean Burgers with Sriracha Aioli

 Form smaller patties and serve on slider buns for fun party appetizers.

-- Place black beans, onion, cilantro, garlic, soy sauce, salt, pepper, panko, and egg into the Vitamix container in the order listed and secure lid.
+- Place black beans, onion, cilantro, garlic, soy sauce, salt, pepper, panko, and aquafaba into the Vitamix container in the order listed and secure the lid.

-- Turn machine on and off to pulse 8 to 10 times, using the tamper to press the ingredients into the blades.
+- Select Variable 8.
+Pulse 8 to 10 times, using the tamper to press the ingredients into the blades.
+For a smooth textured burger blend on the highest speed for 20-30 seconds.

 - Bake at 425°F (220°C) for 8 to 10 minutes.
 Flip over and bake an additional 6 minutes.